Dispersive estimates and long-time validity for Bogoliubov dynamics of interacting Bose gases: Many-body Bogoliubov dynamics

 where we concluded again by Lemma \ref{lemma:K} and Lemma \ref{lemma:bogo}.
 Summarizing, \eqref{eq:corr1}, \eqref{eq:corr2} and \eqref{eq:corr3} imply that

 and therefore by a Gronwall type argument that

 for all $t_0 \geq C N^2$ which implies the desired estimate. \end{proof}

 {\bf Acknowledgments.} The research of P.T.N. and S.R. is partially funded by the European Research Council via the ERC Consolidator Grant RAMBAS (Project Nr.
-10104424).
+10104424) and the Deutsche Forschungsgemeinschaft (TRR 352, Project Nr.
+470903074).
 A.S. is partially supported by NSF-DMS (No. 2205931).
-Part of this work was carried out while the third author was visiting LMU, and he thanks the host for the invitation and support. \\ \\
+Part of this work was carried out while the third author was visiting LMU, and he thanks the host for the invitation and support.